-Greek roasted potatoes are the most flavorful side dish!
+Greek potatoes are the most flavorful side dish!

 Sliced potatoes are lightly seasoned, roasted until soft and drizzled with lemon juice!